What to do when a tree falls on your roof in Knoxville, TN?

 During a recent storm, a tree fell on the roof, causing damage to the chimney.
 The chimney fell over and damaged the roof.
 The insurance company will be looking at how to pay for the damages to this property.
 Litespeed Construction can help pull an insurance scope together for this storm damage work.

-This Portion of the Roof is not Damaged from Storms
+- The East Facing Portion of Roof was not Damaged by Storms

 Go To Pin